 Some of the problems that can arise with a bounce house are:

 • Lack of Firmness: It is important to remember that, by design, bounce houses are light and not tethered completely to the ground.
 Not only can they topple over, injuring children that way, but there have also been cases where bounce houses, and the children inside them, have blown away with extreme weather.

 • Holes: Because of the type of material that bounce houses are fitted with it is possible that holes can arise.
 When this happens not only can it quickly deflate the house, but it can also cause injuries to the children inside.

 • Dirtiness: One of the biggest problems of bounce houses, and often one that goes unrecognized, is the lack of cleanliness of bounce houses.
-Operators that do not regularly clean bounce houses can cause them to be infested with bacteria that can lead to children spreading infection.
+Operators that do not regularly clean bounce houses can cause them to be infected with bacteria that can lead to children spreading infection.
 In fact, it is not uncommon for a dirty bounce house to be the cause of a serious staph infection.

 • Lack of Supervision: A major problem in many operations is failing to adequately supervise the children, overcrowding, unruly kids and improper use all can lead to accidents.

-Although bounce houses sill represent a very fun way for children to enjoy the summer, it is equally important that the child remains safe while using them.
+Although bounce houses sill represents a very fun way for children to enjoy the summer, it is equally important that the child remains safe while using them.